38 Things To Put On Your Family’s 2026 Greenville, SC Bucket List

 12. Give to others

-Whether it’s time or talent, I want to take the opportunity to volunteer with my kids and help the community.
+Whether it’s time or talent, I want to take the opportunity to volunteer with my kids and help the community, especially given the aftermath of Helene in Western NC.
 Supporting our community while demonstrating the importance of compassion and empathy has taken on added significance given the hardships that so many have faced recently.
 Here are some ideas for volunteering in Greenville.

 13. Ride in a Greenville Pedicab